RobWelbourn/TwilioPVToolkit/README.md

 ![Ngrok agent screenshot](images/ngrok.jpeg)

 This creates a secure tunnel between a random and dynamically created public URL – in this case, https://70a50f114404.ngrok.app – and the Ngrok agent on your computer.
 This URL will change every time you restart the agent, but if you want a permanent URL for configuring your Twilio webhooks, you can get one through a paid Ngrok subscription.
 The tunnel will take HTTPS traffic on port 443 and feed it to your local web server as unencrypted HTTP on port 3000.
-You may notice that there's a local web interface, and this allows us to interrogate the agent to determine the public URL and the local port the server is running on.
-We'll make use of this API when setting up our local server.
+You may notice that there's a local web interface, and this allows the agent to return the public URL and the local port that the server is running on.
+The PV Toolkit will make use of this API when setting up the local server, if no public URL is configured explicitly.